trentrosenbaum/golang-quickstart/README.md

   * Executes any benchmark tests against the project.
 * `make check`
   * Executes `go fmt` and `golint` against the project.

+## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to the project.

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+## Authors

+* **Trent Rosenbaum** - *Initial work* - [trentrosenbaum](https://github.com/trentrosenbaum)

+See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

+## License

+This project is licensed under the ?
+License - see the [LICENSE.md](LICENSE.md) file for details

+## Acknowledgments

+* List any people or projects that have inspiration this project